RhizomeDB/spec/README.md

 ## 1.1 Motivation

 While existing databases increasingly treat network partitions as unavoidable disturbances to uptime, many mitigate these situations under a model that either assumes they will be bounded in length, or by allowing them to have some or all nodes cease operation.
 Such techniques are unsuitable for far-edge and local-first applications, where disorder is the norm, network partitions are ubiquitous and unbounded, and there's an uncompromising need for availability.

-These environments also often involve dynamic network topologies made up of heterogenous peers, for which common definitions of consistency may not apply.
-In this context, continued operation is not just desirable, but enforcing continuous consistency between all peers is a nonsense proposition
+Modern environments increasingly involve unstable dynamic network topologies of heterogenous peers for which common definitions of consistency often do not apply.
+In this context, continued operation is not just desirable, but enforcing continuous consistency between all peers is a meaningless proposition.
+This begs the question: what if there was [no concept of "primary site"][A Certain Tendency of the Database Community] and all data were considered subjective relative to the viewer.

+## 1.2 Approach

-PomoDB addresses these constraints with query engine semantics that guarantees eventual consistency across peers with access to the relevant data.
-These guarantees are preserved through changes to a peer's access to data, and mean that PomoDB is able to act as a sound foundation for globally distributed data with an indeterminate number of transient peers with varied access patterns.
+PomoDB addresses the above constraints with query engine semantics that guarantees eventual consistency across peers with access to the relevant data, but never requires nor assumes full synchronization between clients.
+This enables PomoDB to act as a sound foundation for globally distributed data with an indeterminate number of transient peers, with varied access patterns, and ever changing access to data.

+## 1.3 Environments

+PomoDB is designed to run anywhere, be transport agnostic, and continue to operate when disconnected from the network.
+Of particular interest are operating in browsers, mobile applications, and IoT devices.

 # 2. Design

 ## 2.1 Types

-PomoDB is designed to be run within WebAssembly, and so its types and their encodings are informed by the format.
+PomoDB is designed to compile well to [WebAssembly], and so its types and their encodings are informed by the format.
 See the [WebAssembly specification][Wasm Primitive Types] for more information.

 Note, however, that only some types are supported as PomoDB primitives.
 These are: